-374 TODO Verena, Philipp habt ihr eine Erklaerung dafuer?
+TODO Verena, Philipp habt ihr eine Erklaerung dafuer?

 Figure 3 and Figure 4 show the t-SNE of training data and pyrrolizidine alkaloids.
 In Figure 3 the PAs are located closely together at the outer border of the training set.
-In Figure 4 they are less clearly separated and spread over the space occupied by the 378 training examples.
+In Figure 4 they are less clearly separated and spread over the space occupied by the training examples.

-This is probably the reason why PaDEL models predicted all instances and the MP2D 379 model only 560 PAs.
-Predicting a large number of instances is however not the ultimate 380 goal, we need accurate predictions and an unambiguous estimation of the applicabil-381 ity domain.
-With PaDEL descriptors all PAs are within the applicability domain of 382 the training data, which is unlikely despite the size of the training set.
-MolPrint2D 383 descriptors provide a clearer separation, which is also reflected in a better separation 384 between high and low confidence predictions in lazar MP2D predictions as compared to 385 lazar PaDEL predictions.
-Crossvalidation results with substantially higher accuracies 386 for MP2D models than for PaDEL models also support this argument.
-387
+This is probably the reason why PaDEL models predicted all instances and the MP2D 357 model only 560 PAs.
+Predicting a large number of instances is however not the ultimate 358 goal, we need accurate predictions and an unambiguous estimation of the applicabil-359 ity domain.
+With PaDEL descriptors all PAs are within the applicability domain of 360 the training data, which is unlikely despite the size of the training set.
+MolPrint2D 361 descriptors provide a clearer separation, which is also reflected in a better separation 362 between high and low confidence predictions in lazar MP2D predictions as compared to 363 lazar PaDEL predictions.
+Crossvalidation results with substantially higher accuracies 364 for MP2D models than for PaDEL models also support this argument.
+365

-Differences between MP2D and PaDEL descriptors can be explained by their specific 388 properties: PaDEL calculates a fixed set of descriptors for all structures, while Mol-389 Print2D descriptors resemble substructures that are present in a compound.
-For this 390 reason there is no fixed number of MP2D descriptors, the descriptor space are all unique 391 substructures of the training set.
-If a query compound contains new substructures, 392 this is immediately reflected in a lower similarity to training compounds, which makes 393 applicability domain estimations very straightforward.
-With PaDEL (or any other pre-394 defined descriptors), the same set of descriptors is calculated for every compound, even 395 if a compound comes from an completely new chemical class.
-396
+Differences between MP2D and PaDEL descriptors can be explained by their specific 366 properties: PaDEL calculates a fixed set of descriptors for all structures, while Mol-367 Print2D descriptors resemble substructures that are present in a compound.
+For this 368 reason there is no fixed number of MP2D descriptors, the descriptor space are all unique 369 substructures of the training set.
+If a query compound contains new substructures, 370 this is immediately reflected in a lower similarity to training compounds, which makes 371 applicability domain estimations very straightforward.
+With PaDEL (or any other pre-372 defined descriptors), the same set of descriptors is calculated for every compound, even 373 if a compound comes from an completely new chemical class.
+374 in lazar MolPrint2D predictions, especially in high-confidence predictions. lazar pre-379 dictions have a accuracy comparable to experimental variability (Helma et al. (2018)) 380 for compounds within the applicability domain.
+But they should not be trusted blindly.
+381 experimental activities) for each prediction of relevance.
+A freely accessible GUI for this 383 purpose has been implemented at https://lazar.in-silico.ch.
+384

 From a practical point we still have to face the question, how to choose model predictions, if no experimental data is available (we found two PAs in the training data, but this number is too low, to draw any general conclusions).
-Based on crossvalidation results and the arguments in favor of MolPrint2D descriptors we would put the highest trust in lazar MolPrint2D predictions, especially in high-confidence predictions. lazar predictions have a accuracy comparable to experimental variability (Helma et al. (2018)) for compounds within the applicability domain.
-But they should not be trusted blindly.
-For practical purposes it is important to study the rationales (i.e. neighbors and their experimental activities) for each prediction of relevance.
-A freely accessible GUI for this purpose has been implemented at https://lazar.in-silico.ch.
+Based on crossvalidation results and the arguments in favor of MolPrint2D descriptors we would put the highest trust fuehrliche Vorhersagen (mit aehnlichen Verbindungen und deren Aktivitaet) fuer einzelne 386

+For practical purposes it is important to study the rationales (i.e. neighbors and their 382

-TODO: Verena Wenn Du lazar Ergebnisse konkret diskutieren willst, kann ich Dir ausfuehrliche Vorhersagen (mit aehnlichen Verbindungen und deren Aktivitaet) fuer einzelne Beispiele zusammenstellen
+TODO: Verena Wenn Du lazar Ergebnisse konkret diskutieren willst, kann ich Dir aus-385

+Beispiele zusammenstellen 387

-410 Conclusions
+Conclusions

-An ew public Salmonella mutagenicity training dataset with 8309 compounds was created and used it to train lazar, R and Tensorflow models with MolPrint2D and PaDEL descriptors.
-The best performance was obtained with lazar models using MolPrint2D descriptors, with prediction accuracies (84%) comparable to the interlaboratory variability of the Ames test (80-85%).
-Models based on PaDEL descriptors had lower accuracies than MolPrint2D models, but only the lazar algorithm could use MolPrint2D descriptors.
+A new public Salmonella mutagenicity training dataset with 8309 compounds was cre-389 ated and used it to train lazar, R and Tensorflow models with MolPrint2D and PaDEL descriptors.
+The best performance was obtained with lazar models using MolPrint2D 391 descriptors, with prediction accuracies (84%) comparable to the interlaboratory variabil-392 ity of the Ames test (80-85%).
+Models based on PaDEL descriptors had lower accuracies 393 than MolPrint2D models, but only the lazar algorithm could use MolPrint2D descrip-394 tors.
+395

-418 TODO: PA Vorhersagen
+TODO: PA Vorhersagen